SVGanesh203/Object_Detection_System-for-Autonomous_Bus/README.md

 ## 👨‍💻 Authors

-* Your Name
+* S.V.Ganesh
-* Team Members (if any)

 ---

 ## 📜 License

-This project is for academic purposes.
+This project is MIT LISENCE.